flutter/website/src/docs/development/tools/hot-reload.md

 }
 ```

-With a hot restart, the program starts from the beginning, executes the new
+With a hot restart, the program starts from the beginning,
-version of `main()`, and builds a widget tree that displays the text `Hello`.
+executes the new version of `main()`,
+and builds a widget tree that displays the text `Hello`.

-However, if you hot reload the app after this change, `main()` is not
+However, if you hot reload the app after this change,
-re-executed, and the widget tree is rebuilt with the unchanged instance of
+`main()` is not re-executed, and the widget tree is
+rebuilt with the unchanged instance of `MyApp` as the root widget.
-`MyApp` as the root widget.
-The result is no visible change after hot reload.
+This results in no visible change after hot reload.

 ## Limitations

-You might also encounter the rare cases where hot reload is not
+You might also encounter other cases where hot reload is not
-supported at all.
-These include:
+supported.
+These include the following scenarios:

 * Changes on `initState()` are not reflected by hot reload.
-  A hot restart is required.

-* Enumerated types are changed to regular classes or regular
+* Enumerated types are changed to regular classes
-  classes are changed to enumerated types.
-For example, if you change:
+  or regular classes are changed to enumerated types.
+  For example:

+  Before the change:
   <!-- skip -->
   ```dart
   enum Color {